CamonZ/checkout_rb/README.md

 Now, for the good stuff; the solution uses a Strategy Pattern through STI; it leverages ActiveRecord for the heavy lifting of subclassing the appropriate discount strategy that's applicable to each code in the `Checkout` instance.
-I prefer this approach since it allows further extensions in the future by implementing a new strategy, e.g. `TieredBulkPricing`, which would apply a 5% discount over 3 units, a 10% discount over 10 units, and a 15% discount over 50 units.
+I prefer this approach since it allows further extensions in the future by implementing a new strategy, e.g. `TieredBulkPricing`, which could apply a 5% discount over 3 units, a 10% discount over 10 units, and a 15% discount over 50 units.

 The implemented strategies are the following: